Here is where I’m writing right now:

 Before we came to Penland, I printed it out so that I could work long hand on edits.
 It’s a real pleasure to work on the actual page.
 Thanks to my graduate students, too, who bought me a lovely fountain pen at the end of the semester.
 I love it.
-I sit in a rocking chair on a porch, put my headphones on (for the record, if there is such a record: I have been wearing out Mumford and Sons), and go line by line, page by page.
+I sit in a rocking chair on a porch, put my headphones on, and go line by line, page by page.
 Once I have those, I go back in and work through the changes.

 The good news, I suppose, is that I don’t feel in the least bit frustrated by the process.
 It’s invigorating to puzzle things out, to see your work anew and figure out how to make it better.